GummyGuppy/FCC-VotingApp/README.md

 ##  Current ToDo's:

-  1) Read RequireJS API documenation and implement a plan for server side rendering of poll data 2)
+  1) Add more user functionality pertaining to creation of charts
+  2) Organize front-end dashboard.ejs
   3)